KaisenAmin/c_std/crypto/README.md

 ## Overview

-The Crypto library in C is a lightweight and versatile cryptographic hashing library for C programming, providing an interface for creating a variety of hash digests.
-It is designed to be a counterpart to the cryptographic capabilities found in higher-level languages like C++ and Python, offering C developers a straightforward approach to securing information.
+The Crypto Library in C is a comprehensive cryptographic library designed for developers who require secure and efficient hashing and encryption capabilities in their C programs.
+It provides a straightforward API for a variety of cryptographic operations, including hashing with multiple algorithms and encryption/decryption using DES in various modes.
+The library is built on top of the OpenSSL library, ensuring robust and widely trusted cryptographic functionality.

-This library serves as a bridge for developers familiar with Qt's `QCryptographicHash` class or similar high-level cryptographic APIs, allowing the use of these in a C environment.
+This library is particularly useful for developers who are familiar with cryptographic libraries in higher-level languages like C++ or Python and wish to leverage similar capabilities in C.

 ## Key Features

-- **Multiple Hashing Algorithms:** Supports a range of hashing algorithms including MD4, MD5, SHA-1, SHA-2 (SHA-224, SHA-256, SHA-384, SHA-512), and placeholders for SHA-3 and Keccak variants.
+- **Multiple Hashing Algorithms:** Supports a wide range of hashing algorithms, including MD4, MD5, SHA-1, SHA-2 (SHA-224, SHA-256, SHA-384, SHA-512), SHA-3, SHAKE variants, BLAKE2, MDC2, and RIPEMD-160.
-- **Easy to Use:** Simplifies the hashing process with a straightforward API.
-- **Memory Management:** Allocates and frees memory dynamically to handle hash data, ensuring flexibility with data sizes.
+- **DES Encryption/Decryption:** Provides DES encryption and decryption in various modes (ECB, CBC, CFB, OFB), allowing for flexibility depending on the security needs.
+- **Cross-Platform Support:** The library can be compiled and used on both Windows and Unix-like systems, with platform-specific random number generation.
-- **OpenSSL Integration:** Utilizes the robust OpenSSL library for cryptographic operations.
+- **OpenSSL Integration:** Utilizes the OpenSSL library for cryptographic operations, ensuring reliability and security.
+- **Memory Management:** Manages memory dynamically to accommodate varying sizes of data and cryptographic outputs.

 ## Installation and Compilation

+### Prerequisites

-To use the Crypto library, include `crypto.h` in your project.
-You must have OpenSSL installed on your system as this library depends on it for the cryptographic functions.
+- **OpenSSL:** Ensure that OpenSSL is installed on your system.
+This library depends on OpenSSL for cryptographic functions.
+- **GCC:** A C compiler such as GCC is required to compile the library and your C programs.

+### Compilation

-Compile your C files using a command similar to:
+To compile the Crypto library along with your C program, use a command similar to the following:

 ```bash
 gcc -std=c11 -O3 -Wall -Wextra -o mycrypto main.c crypto.c -lcrypto
 ```

-Ensure that your development environment is set up with the necessary tools and libraries, such as GCC and OpenSSL.

-## Documentation

-Detailed documentation is provided within the header files, outlining the purpose and usage of each function, as well as the supported hashing algorithms.
-The documentation is intended to help users quickly integrate the library's functionalities into their projects.
+This command compiles `main.c` and `crypto.c` and links the OpenSSL library (`-lcrypto`).
+Ensure that OpenSSL is properly installed and accessible in your system's library path.

-## Function Descriptions
+## Usage

 ### Hashing Operations
-- `crypto_hash_data(const uint8_t*, size_t, enum HashAlgorithm, size_t*)`: Computes a hash digest based on the selected algorithm for the provided data.
-- `crypto_print_hash(const uint8_t*, size_t)`: Prints the hash digest in a hexadecimal format.

-To include the additional hash algorithms you've implemented in your Crypto library documentation, you can expand the "Supported Algorithms" section as follows:
+The library provides a variety of hashing algorithms that can be used to generate cryptographic hash digests from data.
+The primary function for this is `crypto_hash_data`, which computes a hash digest based on the selected algorithm.

-### Supported Algorithms for hashing
+### Supported Algorithms for Hashing

 - `CRYPTO_MD4`: Computes an MD4 hash digest.
 - `CRYPTO_MD5`: Computes an MD5 hash digest.
 - `CRYPTO_SHA1`: Computes an SHA-1 hash digest.